 Stakeholder valuations – Community Voice Method

 To capture the different values members of Orkney’s community place on the marine environment, we set out to interview a range of stakeholders in a process known as the Community Voice Method.
-The includes the following stages:
+This method was first used in the UK by the Marine Conservation Society who provided training for this project and includes the following stages:

 - Video interviews with stakeholders

 - Analytical assessment of interview transcripts to identify key phrases

 - The development of a short film, based on the analysis results

 - Running a workshop where the film is presented and further feedback is captured

 Through this approach, we have captured key information on how different stakeholders value the marine environment (why it is important to them), how the environment has changed in their lifetime, and how they would like to see it managed in the future.

 You can find the full CVM report here: Community Voice Method Report (Appendices to be published 11th December 2023).